bao-project/bao-docs/source/development/contributing.rst

 * tag the necessary :ref:`requirements<>`;
 * introduce code that is readable and sufficiently commented/documented;
 * pass all :ref:`base CI pipeline<ci>` checks, by running them locally;
-* make sure you code works: test you code in as many targets as possible and write the needed automated tests;
+* make sure your code works: test your code in as many targets as possible and write the needed automated tests;
 * introduces or updates the necessary documentation;
 * the branch can be rebased on ``main`` without conflicts;